Thursday, June 29, 2006

 "But God" ...
 What a wonderful phrase ... what a wonderful truth.

 I do not recall the passage the poster was referring to (if he had actually stated it or not), but the phrase and his comment stuck with me.
 But God...
-So I started looking through the Bible to see some passages where this phrase (as well as "But the Lord") is used.
+So I started looking through the Bible to see some passages where this phrase (as well as "But the LORD") is used.
 Here are some that particularly blessed me:

 Genesis 39:20-21 And Joseph's master took him, and put him into the prison, a place where the king's prisoners were bound: and he was there in the prison.
 But the LORD was with Joseph, and shewed him mercy, and gave him favour in the sight of the keeper of the prison.